-(A) achieving a tenfold increase in native oyster biomass by the year 2010, from a 1994 baseline; and level assessment of impacts including project alternatives for federal oyster restoration to occur within legally defined Natural Oyster Bars (NOBs) (as designated by the State of Maryland) of the Tred Avon River Oyster Sanctuary.
+This supplemental EA is prepared in accordance with NEPA, 1969 as amended, as a separate and concise document that builds upon prior NEPA documentation.
+The scope, however, is a tributarylevel assessment of impacts including project alternatives for federal oyster restoration to occur within legally defined Natural Oyster Bars (NOBs) (as designated by the State of Maryland) of the Tred Avon River Oyster Sanctuary.
 Targeted restoration involving reef construction, seeding, and monitoring are proposed for up to 154 acres in the Tred Avon River based on the tributary plan developed by the Maryland Oyster Restoration Interagency Workgroup (MIW) (Appendix A).